younesbelkada/younesbelkada.github.io/content/posts/brain-tumor.md

 # Project overview

-The goal is to accurately predict if the patient is victim of a malignant tumor, given a set of different scan of the brain scan taken with 4 different image types called structural multi-parametric MRI (mpMRI) scans.
+The goal is to accurately predict if the patient which is victim of a malignant tumor has a presence of MGMT promoter methylation, given a set of different scan of the brain scan taken with 4 different image types called structural multi-parametric MRI (mpMRI) scans.
+This diagnose would help the doctors on which direction to go about the treatement of the patient.
 The problem can be tackled in several ways that we will try to explore as much as we can !

 ### The dataset